karare1/coffee-book/README.md

   early sense of what the website is about.
 - Made the website responsive, visible and easy to read on desktops, laptops, tablets and smartphones.
 - The website
-- Implement a search window for a user to find a recipe based on name, ingredients and recipe intro.
+- Implement a search bar for a user to find a recipe based on name, ingredients and recipe intro.
 - For signed-up users a profile page has been created with two tabs - for the recipes they created themselves and recipes they added to their favourites.
 - If a user created/added a recipe two extra buttons appear in a full recipe pafe for them to edit or delete their